python4ESAC/python4ESAC/source/pure_python/control_flow.rst

 ..
 Note::

     In the previous examples we have included comments.
 All lines starting with the ``#`` character are ignored by Python.
-If you would like to comment out a section of code, you can enclose it in trip quotes: ``'''commented out code'''``.
+If you would like to comment out a section of code, you can enclose it in triple quotes: ``'''commented out code'''``.

 ``for`` loops
 -------------